 The second trimester ends with the sixth month and the pregnancy is evident.
 At this point, the mother’s stomach is quite large and the fetus weighs a considerable amount, which will affect the mother.
 She might experience back pain and other symptoms when in certain positions.

-The fetus can be around 33-38 cm. in length and can weight about 1100-1300 gr.
+- The fetus can be around 13-15 inches in length and can weigh about 2 1/2-3 pounds.

 In this stage, the mother might fight certain movements difficult to carry out and feel constant pressure on her bladder due to the baby’s growing size.
 As a result, she may go to the bathroom more frequently.

 - At the end of this month, the fetus will have gained around 50% of the total weight gained throughout the entire pregnancy

 Mothers often experience acid reflux or constipation in this month.
 They’re common symptoms that result from the increase in the body’s progesterone levels.

 This month marks the end of pregnancy and by now, it’s normal for the mother to feel exhausted.
-Days and nights seem longer than normal, but there’s an excitement while awaiting her baby.
+The movements are more abrupt and the mother feels kicking.
+This is because the baby has little room to move.